AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-001-michael-feathers.md

 +++
-Description = "<p>Welcome to the Advance Tech Podcast — first episode with special guest interview Michael Feathers!
-Welcome to the Advance Tech Podcast bringing you advanced technology and open source news you won’t hear in the mainstream media.</p><p>Hosted by Alexandra Moxin and Adam Dymitruk.
-We promote technical and industry expertise, give you unparalleled access to industry experts and we believe in and promote gender parity in tech.
-We aim to give you the unbiased truth in advanced technology and show where its going.
+Description = "<p>Welcome to the Advance Tech Podcast bringing you advanced technology and open source news you won’t hear in the mainstream media.
+Hosted by Alexandra Moxin and Adam Dymitruk.</p><p>We promote technical and industry expertise, give you unparalleled access to industry experts and we believe in and promote gender parity in tech.
+We aim to give you the unfiltered truth in advanced technology and show where its going.
 In our weekly format we’ll review notable tech and startup news, provide tutorials and interview a special guest.</p>" aliases = ["/1"] author = "Alexandra Moxin" categories = []